Strategic Planning Committee

 He is a member of the Newton Centre Minyan and enjoys cycling during the warmer months.

 After a 20-year career leading Marketing teams in developing and growing sales of innovative products and services in start-up and growth-stage technology companies, Alan Sherman joined Hebrew College in March, 2015 as Vice President of Marketing.
-Last year, he took on additional responsibility for Institutional Advancement, working closely with Sharon, Andy, the Trustees, and the Development team to achieve the College’s fundraising goals.
+In 2018, he took on additional responsibility for Institutional Advancement, working closely with Sharon, Andy, the Trustees, and the Development team to achieve the College’s fundraising goals.
 He holds a BA with honors from the University of Rochester and an MBA from the Tuck School of Business at Dartmouth College.
-Alan and his wife, Leslie, live in Lexington with their two sons, a senior and a sophomore at Gann Academy.

 Sarah B. Sonnenfeld